git-raghav/NexoraAI/README.md

 -   scikit-learn
 -   shap
 -   evidently
--   python-dotenv
 -   plotly
--   joblib
--   matplotlib
+-   seaborn

 ## Notes

--   The project uses SQLite to store dataset and model metadata
+-   The application uses SQLite for storing dataset and model metadata
--   Models and datasets are stored on the filesystem
+-   Datasets are stored in the `datasets` directory
--   SHAP values are used for model interpretability
--   Evidently AI is used for data drift analysis
--   Docker volumes are used to persist data and models between container restarts
+-   The SQLite database file (`ml_project.db`) is created automatically on first run
+-   All data is persisted between sessions using Streamlit's session state and SQLite

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a Pull Request

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.